Billionaire Profile

 Vice Chairman

-Appointed as vice chairman of Tyson Foods.
+Assumed the role of vice chairman at Tyson Foods.

 1993